 Increasing credit from your suppliers could have a similar effect on your working capital as well.
 More flexible payment terms from suppliers will free up cash flow and allow you to increase your inventory at the same time.
-There's an even greater likelihood that your suppliers will offer a discount for purchasing more product in bulk.
-If this is the case, supply costs will rise in the short-term, but your inventory will increase.
+There's an even greater likelihood that your suppliers will offer a discount for purchasing more products in bulk.
+If this is the case, supply costs will rise in the short term, but your inventory will increase.

 While purchasing more inventory can immediately impact your bottom line, buying in bulk could negate any supply shortages, particularly when preparing for a high sales volume time of year like Black Friday/Cyber Monday (BFCM).

 Changes in operating expenses

 Changes in operating expenses could mean anything from increasing marketing spend to adding labour to increasing inventory.
 In the event that operating costs have varied, meet with your team to gain a greater understanding of where your operations budget is being spent.

 2. Market changes

 E-commerce founders know all too well the dreaded January dip in sales as customers tend to spend less after a major holiday.
 Most D2C companies experience a seasonal lull, though not always at the same time of year.
 Purchases of rubber boots and rain jackets, for instance, may skyrocket in April, but are likely to be in low demand by December.
 Of course, this particular example depends on factors like climate and geography.

 While it may be worth putting more dollars in ad spend at peak season, it may be an interesting experiment to run promotions during slump seasons too.
 The most innovative founders are always looking for ways to boost sales volume and clear out any old inventory, no matter the season.